lydiaxchen/employeeManagement/README.md

 # employeeManagement
 An employee management system
-A employee management system, with admin login, and Database CRUD functions.
+A web-end employee management system, with admin login, and Database CRUD functions. implemented with: SpringBoot, Thymeleaf, html, java, js